 The driver's position is the subject of this photo.
 The driver and assistant driver were separated by the transmission assembly.
 The two steering levers can be just seen in front of the driver's seat, and his instrument panel is to the left.
 The rusted gearshift lever is just to the right of the driver's seat, and the black knob to the right of the steering levers is the hand throttle.
 The four brackets above the transmission itself were for stowing extra periscopes; spare periscope heads could be stored in the box below the periscopes themselves.
 Between the drivers on the hull roof is a ventilator fan.
 The ball mount for the bow machine gun can be seen in the front hull plate on the right of the picture.

-This Easy Eight Sherman is armed with the 76mm gun M1A1C or M1A2, both of which were fitted with muzzle brakes.
+From the front, this M4A3(76)W HVSS is visually virtually identical to the M4A2(76)W HVSS above.
 In the center of the 47° glacis is the gun travel lock, and the sharp-nosed single-piece final drive and differential cover is mounted.
 The tracks on this vehicle are the double-pin T84.
-Compared with the early M4A1 Sherman above, later Sherman tanks are almost unrecognizable.

-This view shows the exhaust deflector fitted to the GAA-engined Shermans.
+This view shows the later exhaust deflector fitted to the GAA-engined Shermans.
+It consisted of two armored pieces that could be raised independently.
+Directly under the blanket rack are supports for the deflectors when they are raised.
 This tank also has some sections of track mounted incorrectly.

 Both halves of the exhaust deflector have been raised and secured to their lugs on the hull rear.
 (Picture from TM 9-7018 Medium Tank M4A3.)